ToX82/logHappens/README.md

 ##### Can I share a new parser file?

 Of course!
 As you can see, there are `apache24`, `CakePHP 3.x` and `CodeIgniter` files in the `parsers` folder.
-If you have created your own routine, please send it to me, I will be more than happy to add it to the other parsers!
+If you have created your own routine, please send it to me, I will be more than happy to add it to the provided parsers!

 ##### What does it look like?